-Selecting F2 (on page 6.2 of the Setup menu) will toggle between tablet / touch screen (only when the touch screen is available).
-The touch screen must always be connected to the RS422 port #6 and defined on page 7.2 of the Setup menu (F6).
+Change the Pointing device parameter in the Operational Setup menu (p.9.2 F2) to toggle between the tablet and the touch screen (only when the touch screen is available).
+The touch screen must always be connected to the RS422 port #6 and defined with the RS422 #6 parameter in the Operational Setup menu (p.T2.2 F6).